CalebRound30/bookish-octo-succotash/README.md

 It has been coded in the latest version of python (3)

-To run the file all you need is a download of the latest python version https://www.python.org/downloads/ And then just run the file and you should be good to go
+To run the file all you need is a download of the latest python version https://www.python.org/downloads/

+To download the file press the clone or download button then download the ZIP folder and extract it.
+Or press on the file you wish to download press RAW right click on the page and press save as.

+And then just run the file and you should be good to go

 I used a python editor (Idle 3) to run and interact with the code as I find it easier to use.